 On this page:

-By registering bub, he or she will be able to do the things they may want to do when they are older.
-Like take part in sporting events (often birth certificates are needed), drive a car (apply for a driver licence), or go overseas (get a passport!).
+Registering your bub ensures he or she will be able to do things when they are older like take part in sporting events (birth certificates are needed), drive a car (apply for a driver's licence), or go overseas (get a passport).

-The Registry creates and keeps a permanent and confidential record of all births, deaths, marriages and changes of names in NSW.
-Whenever they are registered, certificates can be created and made available for people.
+We keep a permanent and confidential record of all births, deaths, marriages and changes of names in NSW.
+Once you register your child's birth with us certificates can be created and made available.

 register your bub online for free.

-The hospital DOES provide all new mums with an information flyer called "Register your Baby before they're 8 weeks old".
-This explains all you need to know.
+The hospital DOES provide all new mums with an information flyer that explains all you need to know.
+It's called

-These include obtaining a driver's licence or passport, attendance at school, registering for organised sport, opening a bank account, or receiving social security benefits.
+These include school enrolment, obtaining a driver's licence or passport, registering for organised sport, opening a bank account, or receiving social security benefits.

-The Registry provides a range of products and services which are important for a citizen's rights and entitlements.
-However, the Registry does not provide a certificate to confirm a person's Aboriginality.
-Please contact your
+We provide a range of products and services which are important for a citizen's rights and entitlements.
+We do not provide a certificate to confirm a person's Aboriginality.

-Please let us know if you would like your enquiry handled by an indigenous staff member when you
+We're here to help.
+Please let us know if you would like your enquiry handled by an Indigenous staff member when you